OfficeDev/Microsoft-Teams-Samples/samples/QR-app-installation/nodejs/Readme.md

+## Install app using barcode sample

-This sample demos app installation using QR code with team id in Csharp
+This sample demos app installation using QR code with applications app id in Nodejs

-This feature shown in this sample is in Public Developer Preview and is supported in desktop and mobile.
+Currently, Microsoft Teams support for QR or barcode scanner capability is only available for mobile clients

 ## Features of the sample